 In areas with strong orographic changes, neighbouring stations are likely to be at various altitudes, and hence the representativeness of their measurement for neighbouring areas is limited depending on the altitude change in the surrounding area (due to adiabatic processes).
 If station values were blindly used during the interpolation, an error would be introduced.
 This can be easily avoided by considering elevation information while interpolating.
-As SPHEREMAP does not take any auxiliary information into account, all recorded temperature and water vapour pressure values are brought to sea-level before interpolation.
-This is done based on altitude information obtained from a 1x1 km Digital Elevation Model (Arnal et al., 2019), through accounting for the adiabatic change of 0.006 Kelvin per height metre for temperature and 0.00025 hPa / metre for water vapour pressure.
-The interpolation runs at sea-level and afterwards temperature and water vapour pressure information are brought back to the mean elevation of the respective 5x5 km grid cell by taking the parameter-specific correction factors into account.
+As SPHEREMAP does not take any auxiliary information into account, all recorded temperature and water vapour pressure values are brought to sea level before interpolation.
+This is done based on altitude information obtained from a 1×1 km digital elevation model (Arnal et al., 2019), through accounting for the adiabatic change of 0.006 Kelvin per height metre for temperature and 0.00025 hPa per height meter for water vapour pressure.
+The interpolation runs at sea level and afterwards, temperature and water vapour pressure information are brought back to the mean elevation of the respective 5×5 km grid cell by taking the parameter-specific correction factors into account.